geach89/HELIX/README.md

 # Installation instructions

 Given a functioning Python environment and the required packages, no installation is required.
 The necesary data files must simply be downloaded, and the corresponding path must be designated in each program (on line 9 of each program).
-The liadr data is available [here](https://figshare.com/s/b68943b88521b1ce696d), and the MSIS2.0 profile that is used for calibration of the return signal is contained within this repo (msis20output.txt).
+The lidar data is available [here](https://figshare.com/s/b68943b88521b1ce696d), and the MSIS2.0 profile that is used for calibration of the return signal is contained within this repo (msis20output.txt).

 # Demo